ryanchankh/redunet_paper/README.md

 # Deep Networks from the Principle of Rate Reduction
 This repository is the official implementation of the paper [Deep Networks from the Principle of Rate Reduction](https://arxiv.org/abs/2010.14765) (2020).

+## What is ReduNet?
+ReduNet is a deep neural network construcuted naturally by deriving the gradients of the Maximal Coding Rate Reduction (MCR<sup>2</sup>) [1] objective.
+Every layer of this network can be interpreted based on its mathematical operations and the network collectively is trained in a feed-forward manner only.
+In addition, by imposing shift invariant properties to our network, the convolutional operator can be derived using only the data and MCR<sup>2</sup> objective function, hence making our network design principled and interpretable.

+[1] Yu, Yaodong, Kwan Ho Ryan Chan, Chong You, Chaobing Song, and Yi Ma.
+"Learning diverse and discriminative representations via the principle of maximal coding rate reduction."
+Advances in Neural Information Processing Systems 33 (2020).

 ## Requirements
 This codebase is written for `python3`.
 To install necessary python packages, run `pip install -r requirements.txt`.